Tishaura Jones: 2012 Treasurer Election

 In 2012, Jones ran for the position of Treasurer of St. Louis.
 Her father, Virvus, once again served as her campaign manager.
-Incumbent Larry Williams, who had been in the office since 1981 and was described by St. Louis Post-Dispatch as "plagued by scandal nearly from his appointment," decided not to seek re-election.
+Incumbent Larry Williams, who had been in the office since 1981 and was described by the St. Louis Post-Dispatch as "plagued by scandal nearly from his appointment", decided not to seek re-election.
 Jones was among four Democratic challengers in the primary election.
 During the campaign, she argued that Williams's administration had focused too much on parking, and said she would be more transparent about salaries and financial data and make banks more equitable.
 On July 26, following the Post-Dispatch editorial board's endorsement of Fred Wessels Jr. for treasurer, in which they argued Jones was not qualified enough for the position, she responded to the paper through an interview with The St. Louis American.
 She stated that in addition to having the same qualifications as Wessels, she additionally had more relevant experience through her work with the investment banking firm Blaylock Robert Van, a fact which the Post-Dispatch did not mention.
 On August 8, she won the Democratic primary, with Wessels coming in second place.
 On November 6, she won the general election.
 After winning the Democratic primary, Jones said her first step as treasurer would be to conduct an independent audit to "see where all the bodies are buried, where the ghosts are" and said the office would undergo a "total house cleaning" of office staff.
 She also said she would look into offshoring jobs in the treasurer's office to see if that was more cost-effective.